I almost went with a fighter pilot theme. It would have been wrong.

 Why your visual identity matters more than you think

 A visual identity is how your personal brand feels before anyone reads a word.
 Colors, fonts, vocabulary, the overall mood.
 Most people pick whatever looks cool on Pinterest.
-That’s how you end up looking like every other personal brand online.
+That is how you end up looking like every other personal brand online.

 I needed something that was actually mine.
 Not borrowed.
 Not trendy.
 Something rooted in who I am and how I work.